 On this page, users can review Prudential Financial, Inc.’s SEC filings that mention junior subordinated notes and other securities, and use AI-powered summaries to interpret the key points.
 This includes understanding how issuer-level financial results, capital actions, and governance disclosures may relate to the 4.125% junior subordinated notes due 2060 represented by the PFH symbol.

-The deferred compensation shares are based on unitized accounting, convert into common stock on a 1-to-1 basis, are deemed immediately exercisable, and are payable in cash on a date selected by the participant.
-Each deferred compensation share represents a right tied to one share of Prudential Financial common stock.
+The Deferred Compensation Shares are based on unitized accounting and convert to common stock on a 1-to-1 basis, but are deemed immediately exercisable and are payable in cash at a date selected by the participant.
+Following this award, Sullivan holds 12,256 Deferred Compensation Shares directly.